ThePhD/future_cxx/papers/source/C - embed.md

 The intent of the wording is to provide a preprocessing directive that:

 - takes a string literal identifier -- potentially from the expansion of a macro or expression that produces a macro -- and uses it to find a unique resource in some implementation-specific manner;
-- it produces a list of integral constant values suitable for an _initializer-list_, where each element of that list is bound by the width and size of `unsigned char` as found in `<limits.h>`;
+- it produces a list of integer constant values suitable for a _comma separated list_, where each element of that list is bound by the width and size of `unsigned char` as determined by the implementation;
 - errors if the size of the resource does not have enough bits to fully and properly initialize all the values generated by the directive;
 - allows a limit parameter limiting the number of elements to be specified;
 - and, present such contents as if by a list of values, such that it can be used to initialize arrays of known and unknown bound even if additional elements of the whole initialization list come before or after the directive.